 Successful applicants must comply with the terms and conditions in the award document.
-The General Terms and Conditions for DOE SBIR and STTR Grants and the National Policy Assurances To Be Incorporated As Award Terms are located at http://grants.pr.doe.gov.
+The General Terms and Conditions for DOE SBIR and STTR Grants, the DOE Special Terms and Conditions for Use in Most Grants and Cooperative Agreements, and the National Policy Assurances To Be Incorporated As Award Terms are located at http://management.energy.gov/business_doe/business_forms.htm

-2. Cooperative Research and Development Agreements
+2. Cooperative Research and Development Agreements.

 SBIR/STTR grant recipients who have chosen a DOE laboratory as a subcontractor may be required to implement a Cooperative Research and Development Agreement (CRADA).
-CRADAs are collaborative research agreements between DOE laboratories and their partners, and are approved by the DOE Contracting Officer with the cognizant national laboratory.
+CRADAs are collaborative research agreements between DOE laboratories and their partners, and are approved by a DOE Contracting Officer with the cognizant national laboratory.
 In many cases, the CRADA could be used as a vehicle for the property and commercialization rights agreement required by the STTR program.

-Immediately after the applicant small business is notified that it has been chosen for an SBIR/STTR grant, the company should contact the laboratory to determine if a CRADA will be required.
+Immediately after the small business applicant is notified that it has been chosen for an SBIR/STTR grant, the company should contact the laboratory to confirm award status and to determine if a CRADA will be required.
 If the DOE laboratory requires a CRADA, no work may be initiated by the laboratory under the grant until the CRADA has been approved.